-Most of the machines were dead, yellowed and with cracked cases.
+Most of the machines were dead, yellowed, and with cracked cases.

-This rather short post is going to be an intro to a more complete and detailed post with the rest of Atari machines refurbishing chaos 😀
+This rather short post is going to be an intro to a more complete and detailed post with the rest of the Atari machines refurbishing chaos 😀

 This particular Atari was so yellowed that I couldn’t believe my eyes.
 That is actually why I’ve decided to write a separate post about it.

 I wasn’t sure if I will be able to fully restore its original color but I’ve decided to give it a try.
 Actually to give a try to my already heavily tested method of de-yellowing stuff that I’ve already covered in many previous posts on this blog.
 I won’t describe it here again, plus, to be honest, I don’t even remember which post has its description lol.
-I’ll just mention that it is about covering it with a mixture of perhydrol+whitenting cream, wrapping it up in a stretch foil and leaving for a week in a warm place.
+I’ll just mention that it is about covering it with a mixture of perhydrol+whitenting cream, wrapping it up in a stretch foil, and leaving it for a week in a warm place.